 1) Rent an adequate audio system; one that comes with technical expertise to install and monitor the sound throughout the room and quickly correct any deficiencies that occur.
 Buying is an option, but the expertise during the meeting is equally important.
 Nothing is more frustrating than spending all day unable to hear the proceedings.

 2) Modify the use of Robert's Rules of Order.
 The intent of the meeting is to have an open and efficient discussion among all parties.
 While discussion must be controlled tightly, the strict following of Robert's Rules puts a straitjacket on the discussion, diminishes citizen interaction and stretches out the time element.
-Besides, it's quite painful to watch the moderator (who does a great and thankless job) get wound up in his underwear attempting to repeat in "legalize" all amendments and procedures.
-Town Meeting is a legal process but for fruitful deliberation, we need to be far more casual than the lawyers may wish or require.

 3) Arrange articles in descending order of importance and priority.
 This was finally corrected by a procedural vote; nonetheless, the library issue was of such great significance and magnitude that it demanded everyone's alertness, attention and participation.
 Yet, it was #25 - when almost all townspeople would have been home in bed!
 "Rubber stamp" issues can be left to the last.

 4) Modify paper ballot process.
 These should be used only when the voice and count outcomes are doubtful.
 More people than six or eight should be required in order to demand this procedure.
 More machines could be available for counting and ballots could be available beforehand.
 Perhaps there is better technology available to utilize, e.g., buttons as used in game shows!
 It took over 40 minutes for one ballot, during which time the momentum and interest in the remainder of the meeting was lost.
 You might as well just have an Australian ballot!